Dedicated to Washoe County's continued excellence as a world-leader in the treatment of animals.

 While animals sold in stores are required by law to be seen by a veterinarian, there are many reports of animals that are sick and altogether too often, mortally so.

-Because animals bought in pet stores are often bought on an impulse enabled with a credit card, some new owners find the expense of a veterinarian visit a hardship.
-These animals are rarely spayed or neutered when sold, requiring consumers to spend up to a few hundred dollars more after purchase.
-Some consumers forgo the expense of a spay/neuter operation, which could add to the feral animal problem in Washoe County.
+Because animals purchased in pet stores are often bought on an impulse enabled with a credit card and targeted financing, some new owners find the expense of a veterinarian visit a hardship.
+These animals are rarely spayed or neutered or de-wormed when sold, requiring consumers to spend up to a few hundred dollars more after purchase.
+Some consumers may forgo the expense of a spay/neuter operation, which could add to the feral animal problem in Washoe County.

 Passing a new ordinance could help protect the consumer and might reduce costs of taxpayer funded feral animal control programs in Washoe County.